jakesee/ganttchart/readme.txt

 Doxygen Documentation: http://jakesee.com/docs/ganttchart/
 Source/Download: http://ganttchart.codeplex.com

+3 Sep 2012
+- Added save and open binary serializer in example application
+- Added comments for all public interfaces

 2 Sep 2012
 - Fix issue where tool tip is not automatically showing.
 Have to call Chart.Invalidate() on TaskMouseOver and TaskMoveOut to work.